trys/trysv4/content/blog/ux-workshop.md

 ![Our jobs, pains and gains model](/images/blog/ux-workshop-story-map.jpg)

-The [peak-end rule](https://en.wikipedia.org/wiki/Peak%E2%80%93end_rule) suggests that humans remember the highs/lows and the end of an experience, so that's where we should be focusing our attention.
-If we identify the lows and mitigate them, we can make a dramatic difference to the view of the overall experience!

 The story map can also be extended to become a helpful tool in planning the whole project.
 Chapters become epics, scenes become stories, and actions become tasks.
 We can even draw sensible 'release lines' across our model!

+The [peak-end rule](https://en.wikipedia.org/wiki/Peak%E2%80%93end_rule) suggests that humans remember the highs/lows and the end of an experience, so that's where we should be focusing our attention.
+If we identify the lows and mitigate them, we can make a dramatic difference to the view of the overall experience!

 ## Explore ideas

-This part of the day properly kicked off the solution phase of the process.
+With those lows in mind, it was time to find some solutions.

 We began with a task to lower the barrier to sketching.
 Drawing is often seen as a scary and vulnerable task for those less creative, and a point of pride for those who regularly sketch!
 Both can get paralysed when asked to create a one-minute sketch in front of others.